 Coconut oil is one type of fat that you shouldn’t feel bad about consuming.
-Instead of being stored, it is used up straight away which makes it perfect for someone who exercises and needs that injection of energy.
-Lauric acid in the naturally occurring oil reduces inflammation in the joints of sufferers making it the perfect ingredient for a nutrient packed energy ball.
+Instead of being stored, it is used up straight away, which makes it ideal for someone who exercises and needs that injection of energy.
+Lauric acid in the naturally occurring oil reduces inflammation in the joints of sufferers making it the perfect ingredient for a nutrient-packed energy ball.

-Sour cherries have been found to have a higher anti-oxidant content per serving than well-known anti-oxidants like red wine and chocolate.
-Sour cherries are packed with anhtocyanins which are responsible for the rich, enticing color in many fruits and berries.
-These anthocyanins have powerful anti-oxidant and anti-inflammatory properties so sour cherries not only provide great color and sour flavor to the energy balls, they pack a punch in terms of their health benefits too.
+Sour cherries have been found to have a higher antioxidant content per serving than well-known antioxidants like red wine and chocolate.
+Sour cherries are packed with anthocyanins which are responsible for the rich, enticing color in many fruits and berries.
+These anthocyanins have powerful antioxidant and anti-inflammatory properties, so sour cherries not only provide great color and sour flavor to the energy balls, but they pack a punch in terms of their health benefits too.

-Some nuts like walnuts and cashews have specific health benefits and that, along with their satisfying crunch is why they are included in the death star energy balls.
-Walnuts specifically have been shown to help with rheumatoid arthritis, by reducing the inflammation in the joints which causes pain and stiffness.
+Some nuts like walnuts and cashews have specific health benefits and that, along with their satisfying crunch, is why they are included in the Death Star energy balls.
+Walnuts specifically have been shown to help with rheumatoid arthritis by reducing the inflammation in the joints that causes pain and stiffness.

 Prep time: 10 minutes

-Blitz all the ingredients apart from the desiccated coconut and cocoa powder in a food processor until combined into a dough with some chunky pieces left for texture.
+- Add all the ingredients apart from the desiccated coconut and cocoa powder in a food processor and blend into a dough with some chunky pieces left for texture.

-Mix together the desiccated coconut and cocoa powder in a bowl.
+- Mix the desiccated coconut and cocoa powder in a bowl.

-Roll the mixture into balls and toss in the coconut and cocoa mix to cover evenly.
+- Roll the mixture into balls and add the coconut and cocoa mix and cover evenly.

-Then make an imprint in one side with your thumb to create the Death Star look!
+- Make an imprint on one side with your thumb to create the Death Star look.

-If you want to know what foods will help you shape up and shed inches while providing natural cure to illnesses, then click here to check out the Best Foods That Rapidly Slim & Heal In 7 Days program.
+If you want to know what foods will help you shape up and shed inches while providing a natural cure to illnesses, then click here to check out the Best Foods That Rapidly Slim & Heal In 7 Days program, here!